 - proof of identity (for example, driver licence or passport);

 - government issued identification numbers, such as tax file numbers (TFNs);

 - employment details and employment history;

 - details of your financial needs and objectives;

-- details of your current financial circumstances, including your assets and liabilities (both actual and potential), income, expenditure, insurance cover and superannuation;
+- details of your current financial circumstances, including your assets (both actual and potential), income, expenditure, insurance cover and superannuation;

 - details of your investment preferences and aversion or tolerance to risk;